epfl-ada/ada-2024-project-authenticdataaddicts/README.md

 We conducted a deeper analysis of the preprocessed data, to see if we could already find some interesting patterns relevant to our research questions.
 We did the following sub-tasks:
   - 3.1: *General deeper analysis and visualisation* of the preprocessed data.
   - 3.2: *Comparison between lead actors and all actors.*
+  - 3.3: *First Regression analysis*.
-  - 3.3: *Bow office and inflation*: adjust the box office on inflation, compare old and recent movies.
+  - 3.4: *Bow office and inflation*: adjust the box office on inflation, compare old and recent movies.
-  - 3.4: *Low vs high rating/revenue analysis*.
+  - 3.5: *Low vs high rating/revenue analysis*.

 These are future sub-tasks we wish to implement to complete the deep analysis.
-  - 3.5: *Effect of gender*: does having lead actors of the same gender help or hurt a movie's performance?
+  - 3.6: *Effect of gender*: does having lead actors of the same gender help or hurt a movie's performance?
 We could first do a histogram for the average ratings/box office results for movies where both lead actors are the same gender, and those where both lead actors are different genders.
 Second, we would do a pie chart with these two categories for the top movies across different genres.
-  - 3.6: *Ethnicity and height*.
+  - 3.7: *Ethnicity and height*.
 To visualize this, we can use stacks (for height, we would use ranges rather than an exact number).
 We can compare the stack of the average actor with the stack of the lead actors of the most successful movies.
-  - 3.7: *To be good or to be popular?* Analyzing the distribution of movie ratings compared to box office results.
+  - 3.8: *To be good or to be popular?* Analyzing the distribution of movie ratings compared to box office results.
 Here, we want to analyze the distribution of movies ratings compared to box office results.
 Are successful movies in one category necessarily successful in the other?
 In order to find out, we want to implement a scatterplot heatmap with one axis representing movie ratings and the other box office results.
 This is a great visualisation tool to see where most movies place on the 2D map.

+#### Task 4: Prediction
+With all this work, we would like to find if we can predict the revenue or rating of a movie, given its attributes and cast.
+This could be done with regression analysis, or a most sophisticated method.

+#### Task 5: Datastory
+This would be the final step: presenting our project and results by telling a story.

 ### Proposed timeline:
-15.11: Tasks 1, 2, 3.1-3.4
+15.11.2024: Tasks 1, 2, 3.1-3.5
-29.11: Homework 2
+29.11.2024: Homework 2
-TODO
+06.12.2024: Tasks 3.6-3.8
+09.12.2024: Task 4
+18.12.2024: Task 5
-20.12: Deadline P3
+20.12.2024: Deadline P3

 ### Organization with the team (internal milestones until P3)
+Colin: 3.3, 3.5, 4
+David: 1, 2, 3.1
+Ezra: 2, 3.2, 3.6
+Florian: 1, 2, 3.8
+Mina: 1, 3.4, 3.7
+All team members will collaborate on Task 5 to include visualization of their tasks.